What is Unitraverse?

 Each registered app will have an account key that can be replaced if the key has been stolen or even shared inadvertently.
 Keys are not meant to be shared, as payment for a single key only covers one user on machines belonging to that single user (see License agreement for details on this).
 When account keys are shared, they become immediately invalid.
-This does not mean the app and your data will be rendered useless, it only means that you will begin to see the payment reminders again, and if the key is not replaced, it could mean, at some point, you will start to lose important functionality
+This means that you will begin to see the payment reminders again, and if the key is not replaced, it could mean, at some point, you will start to lose important functionality

 The usage data that is reported to the website will allow us to detect overlaps in reporting time-spans.
 When an overlap happens, the account key involved will be revoked, and the owner of the account key will need to request a new account key.

 Get a replacement key here (email verification will be required): Replace my account key